 Caesarea, Haifa, Acre, and Rosh Hanikra Trip

-We'll collect you from the chosen meeting point at 5:50 AM before heading to the northern coast of Israel.
+We'll collect you from the chosen meeting point at 5:50 in the morning before heading to the northern coast of Israel.

 The ancient Roman city of Caesarea will be our first stop.
-We will visit the open-air amphitheatre, built approximately 2000 years ago, and see the columns of Herod’s Palace with views of the Mediterranean.
-We will also see the Roman chariot race track and aqueduct to understand the society of that era.
+We will visit the open-air amphitheatre built some 2000 years ago which functions as a concert venue.
+Our route continues to the columns of Herod’s Palace, offering views of the Mediterranean.
+We will also see the Roman chariot race track and aqueduct.

-Next, we arrive at the Mount Carmel mountain range, where the Terraces of the Bahá'í Faith are located, known as the Hanging Gardens of Haifa.
-The next destination is Rosh HaNikra, where we'll take the funicular railway to explore the grottoes along the Israel-Lebanon border.
+Continuing north, we arrive at the Mount Carmel mountain range.
+At the foot, you will experience the scents of the Hanging Gardens of Haifa.
+The next stage in our tour is Rosh HaNikra, where we'll take the funicular railway up to the grottoes in the seafront cliffs along the Israel-Lebanon border.

-In the afternoon, we will visit Acre to see the El-Jazzar Mosque, the largest in northern Israel.
+In the afternoon, we will travel to Acre to view the El-Jazzar Mosque, the largest in northern Israel.
 Before returning to Jerusalem, we will explore the Templar Tunnels of the old city, a UNESCO World Heritage Site.

-The tour concludes back at the starting point at approximately 3:50 PM.
+The tour ends back at the start point at approximately 3:50 pm.

 Hotel pick up